ianhundere/ghr3pos/README.md

 ### Installation

-Install with:
-`pip3 install .`
+Install with `pip3 install .`

 ###### If the following error occurs:

 `Directory '.' is not installable.
 File 'setup.py' not found.`

-Upgrade pip with:
-`pip3 install -U pip`
+Upgrade pip with `pip3 install -U pip`

 ### Usage